precisely/rapids/doc/architecture.md

  (y)
  (suspending-expression)) ; terminal - stack frame push not required
 ```
   Suspend operations (like `listen!`, described below) return a special `Suspend` signal which is recognized by the runtime environment.
-As stated earlier, the compiler arranges for these expressions to be the last expression in each continuation, thus continuations which suspend will return `Suspend` signals.
+As stated earlier, the compiler arranges for these expressions to be the last expression in each partition function, thus partition functions which suspend will return `Suspend` signals.
 The importance of this is developed in discussion of the main loop.

 9. The start! function.